esluyter/ESTimeline/README.md

 - Tracks can contain all clip types, and can be muted/soloed
 - Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency.
 Routines can be played with additional latency so non-sounding events line up with the sounding playhead.
 - DAW-like GUI for editing and playback (see below for mouse and key commands lists)
+  - Snap to grid optional
 - Undo and redo at each timeline level
 - Easy to export timeline to IDE as plain text and load it back again

 ## Hypothetical features
-- GUI editing
-  - Snap to clips and/or to grid
-  - Enhanced workflows and key commands for navigating and editing......
 - Time features
   - Non-linearity: loop points, wait points, etc.
   - Indeterminacy: probability for clips not to play?